Top

 We get it, building your dream van is expensive, so for most of us budget is always going to be a big factor.
 When it comes to batteries, you’ll find a range of options to fit various budgets – lead-acid type batteries are often the more affordable choice, and lithium batteries, while pricier, offer some convenient benefits.
 It’s essential to strike a balance between cost and quality, making sure you invest in batteries that won’t leave you stranded – more about this later on!

-2. Space and Weight Constraints
+2. Space & Weight Constraints

 Living the van life means embracing the minimalistic approach, and every inch counts.
 Batteries can be bulky and with limited space inside your camper van, you’ll want to maximize the room you have.
 Additionally, weight is a crucial consideration, as every pound adds up and affects your van’s overall performance and fuel economy.
 Consider more compact and lightweight batteries that won’t weigh you down on your cross-country adventures.